 A/N: this was a writing exercise I did upon suggestion and got some help on; thanks for the help, Lex.
 So, it's just a little scene, peeking on the lives of Vivian F. Porter and Betty Director, but I thought I'd share because there should be more Vivian/Betty stuff.
 Don't ask about the title; I don't know where I got it from either.

-She was so taut that it did not even register to her mind that she was losing feeling in the lower regions of her legs from being seated and still for so long in the polished ebony chair; the once-fluffy white cushion underneath her was now totally flat from the constant pressure.
-If a brick wall was to fall on her right now, it would have probably crumbled against her back because she was not moving for anything; her spine was as straight and as strong as a steel rod at the moment.
-Her shoulders were squared to the point that an on-looker might assume that she was ready to brawl.
+She was so taut that it did not even register to her mind that she lost feeling in the lower regions of her legs from being seated and still for so long in the polished ebony chair.
+The once-fluffy white cushion underneath her was now totally flat from the constant pressure.
+If a brick wall were to fall on her right now, it would have probably crumbled against her back because she would not be moved.
+Her spine was as straight and as strong as a steel rod at the moment.
+Her shoulders were squared to the point that an on-looker might assume she was ready to brawl.

-The thick, heavy air and absolute dead silence of the apartment would have probably driven Vivian mad if only she was not so focused on what was going inside of her.
+The thick, heavy air and absolute dead silence of the apartment would have probably driven Vivian mad if only she was not so focused on what was boiling and raging inside of her.
 The outside was for the most part was irrelevant, except for the unattended meal and empty seat at the other end of the table.
 It was not abnormal for that chair to be on its own or for a meal to have frosted over from neglect, which only made matters worse.
 They served as reminders and replenished the ire burrowed deeply within of the blonde in case it decided to falter due to foolish intruders like forgiveness or understanding, if they dared to trespass where they were not welcomed.

-The one-eyed woman actually felt rather guilty over her lateness, which was a bit of a habit of hers; one that would probably be the death of her very soon.
-She did have a bouquet of red roses in hand to add to her earnest apology, but she knew they would be worthless because she caught her girlfriend's look, which was very near demented; Vivian's expression was purely creepy and utterly devilish.
+The one-eyed woman actually felt rather guilty over her lateness, as she often did.
+It was a bit of a habit of hers, one that would probably be the death of her very soon.
+She held a bouquet of red roses in hand to add to her earnest apology.
+She knew they would be worthless once she caught her girlfriend's look, which was very near demented.
+Vivian's expression was purely creepy and utterly devilish.